Health Sciences

 Individual sign-up classes are open to all EMU students.

-Check out our scheduling page see what's cooking, class times and availability.
-Click on group events to see available classes.
-If you don't see the group events tab, that just means there are no available classes at the moment; check back often!
+Click on group events on our scheduling page see what's cooking, class times and availability.
+If you don't see the group events tab, it means there are no available classes at the moment; check back often to see new classes!

 Pre-registration is required for all of our classes.
-Walk-in's not accepted.
+Walk-ins are not accepted.

 • Classes are capped at 20 participants.
 You will receive a confirmation once you complete registration.